Czechia pushes for more connections to LNG terminals

 As the energy crisis deepens, calls have mounted for a greater increase of renewable resources in the energy mix, the introduction of an energy windfall tax, or nationalisation of CEZ, all ideas that the three big energy companies have been resisting.

 Mirek Motejlek, editor and manager of the Motejlekskocdopole.cz business insider website, referred to EPH and Sev.En as masters of the energy crisis.
-“PT (Pavel Tykac) and DK (Daniel Kretinsky) did it”, he wrote on Facebook on Tuesday, and added they “obtained cheap loans, got no windfall tax and enough room in cap to be no. 1 and no. 2 in Forbes [personal wealth index for the Czech Republic]”.
+“PT (Pavel Tykac) and DK (Daniel Kretinsky) did it”, he wrote on Facebook on Tuesday, and added they “obtained cheap loans, got no windfall tax and enough room in [the Czech price] cap to be no. 1 and no. 2 in Forbes [personal wealth index for the Czech Republic]”.

 On Sunday Czech Minister of Industry and Trade Jozef Sikela (STAN) confirmed that EPH and Sev.En will receive state loans to cover their energy trading deposits.